scottwinkler/terraform-provider-shell/README.md

 In the example I am setting the `working_directory` argument (which switches the current working directory), some environment variables that will be utilized by all my scripts, and configuring my lifecycle commands for `CREATE`, `READ`, `UPDATE` and `DELETE`. `CREATE`and `UPDATE` will modify the resource but not update the state, while `READ` updates the state but does not modify the resource.

-An example shell script resouce could have a file being written to in the `CREATE`. `READ` would simply cat that previously created file and output it to `>&3`. `UPDATE` could measure the changes from the old state (available through stdin) and the new state (available through environment variables) to decide how best to handle an update.
+An example shell script resouce could have a file being written to in the `CREATE`. `READ` would simply cat that previously created file and output it to stdout. `UPDATE` could measure the changes from the old state (available through stdin) and the new state (available through environment variables) to decide how best to handle an update.
 Again since this is a custom resource it is up to you to decide how best to handle updates, in many cases it may make sense not to implement `UPDATE` at all and rely on just `CREATE`/`READ`/`DELETE`.

 `DELETE` needs to clean up any resources that were created but does not need to return anything.
 State data is available in the `output` variable, which is mapped from the JSON of your read command.